| Sathyam Commentary2 July 1999

 sovereignty already vested in the Tamil people and

+become free."
 The stand taken by S.J.V.
 Chelvanayagam and the ITAK

 had the total backing of Amirthalingam.
 Though